AvihaiAdler/common-data-structures/README.md

 - ```c
   void vector_destroy(struct vector *vector, void (*destroy)(void *element));
   ```
-  used to destroy a vector 'object'. expects a vector as well as a destroy function which may be `NULL`. you should only pass a destroy function if your data either: contains a pointer, OR has more than 1 level of inderction (a double pointer for example).
+  used to destroy a vector 'object'. expects a vector as well as a destroy function which may be `NULL`. one should only pass a destroy function if your data either: contains a pointer, OR has more than 1 level of inderction (a double pointer for example).
   the destroy function should free any underlying data pointed to by `element`. note: you should never `free` `element` itself! however if your `element` is a double (or higher) pointer OR is a struct which contains a pointer to a heap allocated memory, you should `free` that data. e.g. `free(*(void **)element)`.